alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 ### Next week
 - Planning for core team meeting
 - Trialing day reserved for github work/reviewing PRs, etc.
+- Processing interview material to return to community members
+- 1:1 conversations slowing down, with a few missing links

 ### Where do I need help?
 - Should the book dash planning committee be invited to attend the core team meeting?